 Complete the Office Ergonomics CBT training and Office Comfort Index computer based analysis for their workstation.

-Employees should evaluate ergonomic recommendations made as a result of workstation evaluations until any discomfort is eliminated.
+Employees should evaluate ergonomic solutions made as a result of workstation evaluations until any discomfort is eliminated.

+Take an active role in evaluating this program and making suggestions to make it more effective.

 IV.
 RESPONSIBILITIES OF THE SAFETY MANAGER/SPECIALIST

-The (insert your company name here) Safety Department shall:
+The Enron Corp EH&S Group shall:

-Provide guidance on modifying the workplace to minimize the potential for injuries and illnesses.
+A. Provide guidance on modifying the workplace to minimize the potential for MSD related injuries and illnesses.

-Provide training about ergonomic issues to increase the awareness of employees, supervisors, and managers.
+B. Provide training about ergonomic issues to increase the awareness of employees, supervisors, and managers.

-Analyze injuries and illnesses to determine potential ergonomic causes.
+C. Analyze injuries and illnesses to determine potential ergonomic causes.

-Maintain workstation evaluations and ergonomics training and resolution records.
+D. Maintain workstation evaluations and ergonomics training and resolution records.

-Evaluate individual workstations, as requested by management or an employee.
+E. Evaluate individual workstations, as requested by management or an employee.

-Evaluate and advise employees and supervisors on the selection of ergonomically sound workstation furniture and equipment.
+F. Evaluate and advise employees and supervisors on the selection of ergonomically sound workstation furniture and equipment.

-Assist supervisors, if necessary, in determining which employees require additional education and/or alternate work activities.
+G. Assist supervisors, if necessary, in determining which employees require additional education and/or alternate work activities.

 V. COMPUTER ERGONOMICS